Webhooks

 Event grouping

 You can receive events individually (as they happen) or grouped together (e.g., if you plan to send a lot of payments and don't want to be bombarded with API requests).
-Below are the two ways in which TxB can group multiple events into a single callback.
-If you request event grouping, we recommend using both of the below grouping features.
+Below is an example showing how TxB can group multiple events into a single callback.
+If you request event grouping, then you will be required to configure both frequency and maximum events

 - Event A - Payment accepted by TxB at 10:03 AM